Acrylic Painting Techniques

 Try experimenting with three colors you think will mesh well together!
 I like using a triple load for the base of a lot of my paintings!
 The above graphic is a triple loaded brush with black, white and turquoise painted with all up and down strokes.

-Flat brushes are such a versatile brush.
+Flat brushes are such a versatile brush that it deserved an entire blog post about how to use it.
 Use one when you are filling up large spaces such as sky or water.
-I will demonstrate two of my favorite ways I use the flat brush!
+I will demonstrate two of my favorite ways below.

 Painting a sky